mever-team/FairBench/README.md

 The framework can also be used with other machine learning setups: `tensorflow`, `pytorch`, `jax`

-Declare a binary sensitive attribute; either use a single `sensitive` array or consider multiple such attributes, which should be set as a data fork per:
+Declare a binary sensitive attribute.
+Either use a single `sensitive` array, or consider multiple such attributes, which should be set as branches of what the library calls forks.
+Forks are collections of different variable values for which calculations, such as fairness assessment, are independently computed
+(e.g., in parallel if the distributed mode of computations is enabled).
+Declaring a fork can be done as:

 ```python
 import fairbench as fb